AnnaRichert/Portfolio/SQL Project 1.md

 				FROM businesses)
             AND country_code NOT IN (SELECT country_code
 				FROM new_businesses))
-SELECT continent, COUNT(sub.country_code) AS countries_without_businesses
+-- Step 2: Count, for each continent, the number of such countries missing any business data SELECT continent, COUNT(sub.country_code) AS countries_without_businesses FROM sub
-FROM sub
 LEFT JOIN countries AS c